 - Non-clinical track professional curriculum is 30 credit hours. - Minimum of 30 credit hours in residence at Indiana University. - Minimum of 120 credit hours total must be done to receive a Bachelor's degree in Medical Imaging Technology. - 12 credit hours of the non-clinical track professional curriculum may be taken outside of the Radiologic and Imaging Sciences Programs, but the credit hours must be relevant (must meet with MIT Coordinator for approval of outside credit hours) to the field of Medical Imaging.
-All credit hours within the non-clinical track professional curriculum must be 300 or 400 level courses. - The non-clinical track can be done part-time or fulltime. - The professional curriculum for non-clinical track is on-line.
-First day orientation is the only in-person time commitment.
+All credit hours within the non-clinical track professional curriculum must be 300 or 400 level courses.

+The non-clinical track can be done part-time or fulltime.